gabesullice/juissy/README.md

 // resources to retrieve, sorting rules, and filters too!
 If no limit is given
 // the client will *lazily* resolve every resource on the server!
   // The Promise returned by `client.all()` resolves to a feed.
-    // You "consume" resources by specifing a function to run for every resolved
+    // You "consume" resources by specifying a function to run for every
-    // resource.
-This will run for every resource up to the given maximum or
+    // resolved resource.
+This will run for every resource up to the given
-    // until there are no more resources available.
+    // maximum or until there are no more resources available.
       // `consume` itself returns a Promise that will resolve to either a
       // function or `false` if there are no more resources available.
           // The `more` function lets you increase the number of resources to be